koushikimadishetti-code/AICTExShell_firetypeclassification/README.md

 # AICTExShellxEdunetFoundation_fireclassification
-🔥 Classification of Fire Types in India Using MODIS Satellite Data(Deforestation Detection) This repository contains the complete workflow for building and deploying a machine learning model to classify fire types in India using MODIS satellite data provided by NASA.
+🔥 Classification of Fire Types in India Using MODIS Satellite Data(Deforestation Detection).

+This repository contains the complete workflow for building and deploying a machine learning model to classify fire types in India using MODIS satellite data provided by NASA.

 📁 Repository Contents

 Classification_of_Fire_Types_in_India_Using_MODIS_Satellite_Data_koushiki.ipynb

 Jupyter notebook containing the full code for preprocessing, model training, and evaluation.

 Datasets Used for Training: